 https://gradstudies.byu.edu/page/professionalpresentation-award.
-You can find information about the Hinckley Chair Conference Participation Grants (FHSS) at https://fhss.byu.edu/travel-grants-for-studentsparticipating-at-academic-conferences The Graduate Program Manager will process all graduate student travel reimbursements and payments.
+Error!
+Hyperlink reference not valid.
+FHSS College Funding: Faculty mentor will reach out to the Graduate Program Manager for more information.
+The Graduate Program Manager will process all graduate student travel reimbursements and payments.
 Please adhere to the following procedures and expectations:

 - You must have a Student Travel Authorization form submitted and approved prior to making any reservations or purchases related to your travel, including conference registration.
 If you need the form, please email the Graduate Program Manager; submit the form to your Graduate Coordinator.
 Once your travel is approved by your Graduate Coordinator, you must submit the authorization form with signature to the Graduate Program Manager.
-If you are receiving any additional funding (e.g. Hinckley funds, money from a faculty 20-account, etc.), you must email the Graduate Program Manager those details as well. - You are responsible to pay for all your travel accommodations, including flight, hotel, and conference registration using your personal credit card.
+If you are receiving any additional funding (e.g. Hinckley funds, money from a faculty 20-account, etc.), you must email the Graduate Program Manager those details as well. - Once you have a Chrome River pre-approval number from the Graduate Program Manager, you must book airfare through BYU Travel, no exceptions.
+Airfare will be direct billed to the MFHD program, for no more than \$500.
+Any amount exceeding the \$500 will need to be covered by your personal credit card. - You are responsible to pay for all your other travel accommodations, including hotel, and conference registration using your personal credit card.
+It is recommended that you use BYU travel for hotel accommodations.
 You will not be reimbursed for those costs until after you complete your travel.
-Valid receipts are necessary. - Before traveling, you should contact the Graduate Program Manager to ensure you both understand 1) how much you are allotted from which sources, 2) what has been or will be paid for from what source, and 3) the amount you have remaining that can be used for ground transport, food, etc. If you are sharing a hotel with other students, you need to notify the Graduate Program Manager. - 4.
-After traveling, you will need to submit all receipts for which you should be reimbursed, including airfare, hotel, and conference registration if applicable.
-The Graduate Program Manager will submit your reimbursement.
+Valid receipts are necessary. - Before traveling, you should contact the Graduate Program Manager to ensure you both understand 1) how much you are allotted from which sources, 2) what has been or will be paid for from what source, and 3) the amount you have remaining that can be used for ground transport, food, etc. If you are sharing a hotel with other students, you need to notify the Graduate Program Manager.

-5. Your reimbursement will be delivered through your BYU Financial Center
+- After traveling, you will need to submit all receipts for which you should be reimbursed, including airfare, hotel, and conference registration if applicable.
+The Graduate Program Manager will submit your reimbursement. - 6.
+Your reimbursement will be delivered through your BYU Financial Center